jb2zt/learning_notes/ethernaut/challenges.md

 ## Telephone
 - I'm finding it hard to get a good mental picture of the interaction between the contract instance and a contract deployed at that address.
 I guess it's just that the attack contract imports the contract itself
+  - Not exactly, you permissionlessly deploy the attack contract at the victim contract address.
+Nothing happens until the
 - I tried just deploying a copy of telephone.sol and calling it with my player address, but that didn't work.
 I should check if it's getting caught in the conditional or something else is going on.
+- Difference between tx.origin and tx.sender
+  - Again with EOA versus smart contract account.
+Smart contract accounts can never initiate a transaction and do not have a private key
+  - Relevant here because msg.sender only comes from EOA, which is not the case for tx.origin
+  - DON'T USE tx.origin as any sort of authentication.
+You can phish the victim by getting calling the public contract and getting them to sign off.
+- So far it seems like I need to delpoy an attack contract and then have the ethernaut level instance accept the proposed contract and run the attack function.
+Not sure of the mechanics on that.
+  - In the contrived example of this challenge, you just call attack function with the param of your address, however in a phishing attack you would trick them into calling the function via metamask or whatever.
+This is still a little confusing to me